PurpleHexagon/sliding-puzzle/README.md

 Small web-based application for sliding puzzles.

+The frontend application is a React JS SPA using Redux.
+The backend is written in PHP Slim framework.

 ## Development Commands

 Use these commands until a more robust local environment has been built